Mental Health Facilities Albuquerque, NM

 White Horse Ranch Santa Fe - 48.4 miles from Albuquerque, NM

 White Horse Ranch Santa Fe is a mental health clinic in Lamy, NM, located at 7 Avenida Vista Grande, B7 312, 87540 zip code area.
-White Horse Ranch Santa Fe provides residential treatment, outpatient treatment and partial hospitalization/day treatment.
-White Horse Ranch Santa Fe offers activity therapy, dialectical behavior therapy and behavior modification to children / adolescents.
-White Horse Ranch Santa Fe also supports clients referred from the court/judicial system, people with PTSD and people requiring dual diagnosis treatment.
-Additional services offered at White Horse Ranch Santa Fe include psychosocial rehabilitation services, education services and family psychoeducation.
+White Horse Ranch Santa Fe provides outpatient treatment, residential treatment and telemedicine/telehealth.
+White Horse Ranch Santa Fe offers individual psychotherapy, couples/family therapy and psychotropic medication to children / adolescents.
+White Horse Ranch Santa Fe also supports children/adolescents with serious emotional disturbance, people with HIV or AIDS and people requiring dual diagnosis treatment.
+Additional services offered at White Horse Ranch Santa Fe include case management, family psychoeducation and education services.

 Learn More